pbougue/tartare/README.md

 ## Rest Api

-Tartare provides an Api to POST Navitia data to update.
+Tartare provides an API to enable coverage declatation and configuration, and to POST data to update.

 ### Run the Rest Api